 - Barrel cart rides

-- Mazes and play area are open continuously during fall hours.
+- Mazes and the play area are open continuously during fall hours.

 Dare to fly through the sky on the 400 feet long zip line or the junior zip line just 200 feet long.